Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Reuge

 Reuge has also made some bad judgments about arrangements.
 Did you know that they replaced some classic, quality tune arrangements with new arrangements of the same tune?
 Why did they feel the need to throw away their existing arrangements?
 I say the old arrangements were much better than their replacements, and other industry experts I have spoken with feel the same way.
-Reuge has also reduced their tune lists drastically, discontinued production of most of their classic arrangements.
+Reuge has also reduced their tune lists drastically, discontinuing production of most of their classic arrangements.
 I had no idea that these good arrangements would eventually be thrown away, some being replaced with what they claim is new and improved music!
 Nonsense.
 I do not believe a word of it.
 If Reuge wanted to improve the music box industry, they should never have discarded these classic, quality arrangements.

 The long and the short of our discussion is that Reuge is experiencing a sad fate.
 In the past, I tried to talk with them, but they simply would not listen.
 "Pride comes before a fall".
 Reuge claims to be top-notch, but do not be deceived.
 Fortunately for them, most people are quite ignorant.
 Do not be one of them.